tiprankstipranks

 Defects in the products provided by our companies could result in financial or other damages to their customers, which could result in reduced demand for our companies' products and/or liability claims against our companies.

 As manufacturers and distributors of consumer products, certain of our companies are subject to various laws, rules and regulations, which may empower governmental agencies and authorities to exclude from the market products that are found to be unsafe or hazardous.
 Under certain circumstances, a governmental authority could require our companies to repurchase or recall one or more of their products.
 Additionally, laws regulating certain consumer products exist in some cities and states, as well as in other countries in which they sell their products, where more restrictive laws and regulations exist or may be adopted in the future.
 Any repurchase or recall of such products could be costly and could damage the reputation of our companies.
 If any of our companies were required to remove, or voluntarily remove, their products from the market, their reputation may be tarnished and they may have large quantities of finished products that they cannot sell.
 Additionally, our companies may be subject to regulatory actions that could harm their reputations, adversely impact the values of their brands and/or increase the cost of production.
 Our companies also face exposure to product liability claims in the event that one of their products is alleged to have resulted in property damage, bodily injury or other adverse effects.
 Defects in products could result in customer dissatisfaction or a reduction in, or cancellation of, future purchases or liability claims against our companies.
 If these defects occur frequently, our reputation may be impaired permanently.
 Defects in products could also result in financial or other damages to customers, for which our companies may be asked or required to compensate their customers, in the form of substantial monetary judgments or otherwise.
-There can be no assurance that rapidly changing safety standards will not render unsaleable products that complied with previously-applicable safety standards.
+Additionally, rapidly changing safety standards may not render unsaleable products that complied with previously-applicable safety standards.
 As a result, these types of claims could have a material adverse effect on our businesses, results of operations and financial condition.

-Brand / Reputation1 | 2.2%
+Brand / Reputation1 | 2.0%

 Brand / Reputation - Risk 1